-• 1.8% increase in transit fares collected primarily as a result of anticipated increase in regional ridership.
-There are no fare adjustments planned for 2020.
+• 13.8% decrease in transit fares, as compared to the 2020 forecast, collected primarily as a result of anticipated decrease in regional ridership, due to the COVID-19 pandemic.
+Current ridership maximum capacity constraints on buses to promote social distancing has contributed to overall reductions in ridership and fare revenues.
+Once a vaccine is available in our service area and the threat of COVID-19 has been reduced, then anticipated fare revenues could exceed initial estimates as ridership capacity is no longer constrained and demand increases.
+There are no fare adjustments planned for 2021.
 The chart below shows the history of regional transit service in the Highway 82 Corridor and I-70 Corridor and fares collected on those services: